-- (a) Hours worked in excess of the ordinary hours on any day or shift prescribed in clause 8 are to be paid as follows: - (i) Monday to Saturday (inclusive)-150% of the minimum hourly rate for the first two hours and double time thereafter; - (ii) Sunday-200% of the minimum hourly rate; and - (iii) Public holidays-250% of the minimum hourly rate. - (b) Overtime penalties as prescribed in clause 15.1(a) do not apply to Registered nurse levels 4 and 5. - (c) Overtime rates under this clause will be in substitution for and not cumulative upon the shift and weekend premiums prescribed in clause 14-Shiftwork and clause 16-Saturday and Sunday work.
+- (a) Hours worked in excess of the ordinary hours on any day or shift prescribed in clause 8 are to be paid as follows: - (i) Monday to Saturday (inclusive)-150% of the minimum hourly rate applicable to their classification and pay point for the first two hours and 200% thereafter; - (ii) Sunday-200% of the minimum hourly rate applicable to their classification and pay point; and - (iii) Public holidays-250% of the minimum hourly rate applicable to their classification and pay point. - (b) Overtime penalties as prescribed in clause 15.1(a) do not apply to Registered nurse levels 4 and 5. - (c) Overtime rates under this clause will be in substitution for and not cumulative upon the shift and weekend premiums prescribed in clause 14-Shiftwork and clause 16-Saturday and Sunday work.